28 October 2021 - Events

 With benefits, comes risks

-DLT implementation offer financial actors a many value propositions, including improved identity measures, data preservation and integrity, processing efficiencies, increased operational capacity, and compliance effectiveness.
+DLT implementation offers financial actors many value propositions, including improved identity measures, data preservation and integrity, processing efficiencies, increased operational capacity, and compliance effectiveness.
 But with benefits sometimes we see new risks.
 The many and varied DLT implementations in the financial services industry are characterized by fragmented standards and guidelines.
 This is obviously problematic.
-We need standards to ensure DLT interoperability, consensus around terminology, effective governance, and robust digital identity management.
+We need standards to ensure DLT interoperability, the consensus around terminology, effective governance, and robust digital identity management.
 All financial industry stakeholders thus have an interest in contributing to the creation of a DLT security framework, and DTCC can help to make this framework reality.
 Each individual firm must apply best practices spanning risk management and oversight, cybersecurity, third-party management, and incident response.

 Technology-specific and legal considerations are required for the creation, maintenance, storage and disposal of sensitive data.
 We need to bridge the security gap between DLT and legacy environments and establish standard authentication methods with attention to the use of cryptographic hash functions.
 As DTCC’s tackles the global policy standards necessary for seamless DLT implementation in financial services, all participants must ready themselves to migrate to DLT’s transformative platform in a compliant and efficient manner.
 The Withers team can help their financial partners with the legal and technology expertise to meet that challenge.